byagihas/crypto_ranker/README.md

 +Implement CLI functionality for Coinranking data request module +Implement additional parameters for Coinranking API request pull +Automate/add data viewer
++Create daily alert email for coins that have dropped or increase by 10 % +Create Automated trader that buys in at decreases, sells at mass increase.

 Use: